VLDRospuskov/epamejc2020/README.md

 <dl>
  <dt>-Create a simulation of ATMs processes.
 There are several ATMs.
 Each has own bank account.
 And there is Central Storage(reserve).
-         When ATM don`t have enough cash in it, it take some cash from reserve.
-If ATM has a lot of cash, it put cash to resreve.
+         When ATM don`t have enough cash in it, it takes some cash from reserve.
+If ATM has a lot of cash, it puts cash to resreve.
          Several users perform operations with this ATMs. (deposit, withdraw, check balace).</dt>
 </dl>